Dharneesh-24577001/coding_assignments/README.md

 ## Overview

 The provided pipeline performs the following tasks:
-1. Decompresses a `.gz` compressed file containing gene data.
+1. `zcat data/q1_data.tsv.gz`  Decompresses a `.gz` compressed file containing gene data.
-2. Filters the decompressed data to include only lines that contain certain identifiers.
+2. `awk 'NR==1||/ENSG/'` Filters the decompressed data to include only lines that contain certain identifiers(*ENSG in this case*).
-3. Outputs the filtered data to a new file.
+3. `python3 collect.py data/to_select.tsv > newfile.tsv` Outputs the filtered data to a new file.

 ### Command to Run the Code